github/explore/collections/made-in-turkey/index.md

 created_by: kiliczsh
 image: made-in-turkey.png
 ---
-Open source projects built in or receiving significant contributions from Turkey :turkey:
+Open source projects built in or receiving significant contributions from Turkey :tr: